 Dining etiquette in Ho Chi Minh City

 When it comes to dining etiquette, eating in Vietnam is quite informal.
-Many Vietnamese restaurants offer minimal, efficient service and tables are first come, first serve.
+Many Vietnamese restaurants offer minimal, efficient service and tables are first come, first served.

 Chopsticks are used for most Vietnamese dishes, though foreigners are often given a spoon and fork as well.
 Knives are rare.